3 Ways Smart Glasses Cleared a Path for Tunnel and Concourse Construction at LAX

 During construction, using AR smart glasses and a smart camera in tandem can help architects and builders cross-reference as-built conditions with initial project designs or design changes.

 This has been especially important at LAX, where Corgan is working with many consultants and the design-build team on the MSC project.
 After scanning the utility tunnel, Corgan extracted raw data for a point-cloud file, which can be indexed in Autodesk ReCap or Revit.
-The indexed file can also be used in AutoCAD and Navisworks.
-BIM 360 Docs was linked to the smart glasses so 3D models could be translated to the glasses for viewing on-site.
+The indexed file can also be used in Autodesk AutoCAD and Navisworks.
+Autodesk BIM 360 Docs was linked to the smart glasses so 3D models could be translated to the glasses for viewing on-site.

 Overlaying the postconstruction point cloud with the preconstruction design let Corgan validate construction for future tenants and verify their design models.
 In one instance, the design overlay revealed a set of utility pipes installed higher than planned.
 Although this mistake had no negative consequences, on another project it might have created major issues.